 parseTwig in your Configuration), referring to other fields in the element you're importing.

 Use default value in the “Feed Element” dropdown, otherwise it won’t work!

-You'll see the screenshot above shows three columns.
-The first is for your Craft field, the second is a dropdown allowing you to select the node in your feed, and the third setting the default value.
+The screenshot above shows three columns.
+The first is for your Craft field, the second is a dropdown for selecting the node in your feed, and the third is for setting the default value.

 You’ll notice the

 Assets field has a Plain Text row in slight grey below it.
 This represents a field on the element itself.